sridwipa/explore-node/README.md

 # explore-node

-This is project for exploring what needed.
+This is project for exploring what is needed.